Simon de Montfort, 5th Earl of Leicester

 Simon de Montfort, 5th Earl of Leicester (c.
 1175 – 25 June 1218), known as Simon IV (or V) de Montfort and as Simon de Montfort the Elder, was a French nobleman and knight of the early 13th century.
 He is widely regarded as one of the great military commanders of the Middle Ages.
 He took part in the Fourth Crusade and was one of the prominent figures of the Albigensian Crusade.
-Montfort is mostly noted for his campaigns in the latter, notably for his triumph at Muret.
+Montfort is mostly noted for his campaigns in the latter, notably for his battle at Muret.
 He died at the Siege of Toulouse in 1218.
-He was lord of Montfort-l'Amaury from 1188 to his death and Earl of Leicester in England from 1204.
+He was Lord of Montfort from 1188 to his death and Earl of Leicester in England from 1204.
 He was also Viscount of Albi, Béziers and Carcassonne from 1213, as well as Count of Toulouse from 1215.

 Early life

 He was the son of Simon de Montfort (d.
 1188), lord of Montfort l'Amaury in France near Paris, and Amicia de Beaumont, daughter of Robert de Beaumont, 3rd Earl of Leicester.
 He succeeded his father as lord of Montfort in 1181; in 1190 he married Alix de Montmorency, the daughter of Bouchard III de Montmorency.
 She shared his religious zeal and would accompany him on his campaigns.

 In 1199, while taking part in a tournament at Ecry-sur-Aisne, he took the cross in the company of Count Thibaud de Champagne and went on the Fourth Crusade.
 The crusade soon fell under Venetian control, and was diverted to Zara on the Adriatic Sea.
 Pope Innocent III had specifically warned the Crusaders not to attack fellow Christians; Simon opposed the attack and urged a waiting Zara delegation not to surrender, claiming the Frankish troops would not support the Venetians in this.
 As a result, the delegation returned to Zara and the city resisted.
 Since most Frankish lords were in debt to the Venetians, they did support the attack and the city was sacked in 1202.
 Simon did not participate in this action and was one of its most outspoken critics.
 He and his associates, including Abbot Guy of Vaux-de-Cernay, left the crusade when the decision was taken to divert once more to Constantinople to place Alexius IV Angelus on the throne.
 Instead, Simon and his followers travelled to the court of King Emeric of Hungary and thence to Acre.

 His mother was the eldest daughter of Robert of Beaumont, 3rd Earl of Leicester.
-After the death of her brother Robert de Beaumont, 4th Earl of Leicester without children in 1204, she inherited half of his estates and a claim to the Earldom of Leicester.
+After the death of her brother Robert de Beaumont, 4th Earl of Leicester, without children in 1204, she inherited half of his estates and a claim to the Earldom of Leicester.
 The division of the estates was effected early in 1207, by which the rights to the earldom were assigned to Amicia and Simon.
 However, King John of England took possession of the lands himself in February 1207, and confiscated its revenues.
 Later, in 1215, the lands were passed into the hands of Simon's cousin, Ranulph de Meschines, 4th Earl of Chester.